bsolomon1124/misc/PyPIGuide.md

 `extract_messages`  | extract localizable strings from the project code `init_catalog`      | create a new catalog based on a POT file `update_catalog`    | update message catalogs from a POT file

+Notes:
+(1) This create a raw source distribution which someone can download and run `python setup.py` directly.
+(2) This will create an .exe that will install your project on a windows machine.
+(3) This creates an egg file.
+This is what is necessary so someone can use `easy_install` your project.

 usage: `setup.py [global_opts] cmd1 [cmd1_opts] [cmd2 [cmd2_opts] ...]`
    or: `setup.py --help [cmd1 cmd2 ...]`